Boosting cross border Organic Ecosystem through enhancing agro-food alliances

 End date: 24 December 2022

-The Project involves PPs from 7 Med Countries where Competent Authorities, in charge of sector’s policy and surveillance, are involved and ensure project results sustainability.
+The Project involves Project Partners from 7 Mediterranean Countries where Competent Authorities, in charge of sector’s policy and surveillance, are involved and ensure project results sustainability.
 Objectives are reached by a CB Organic Ecosystem and a common strategy (O3.1); Consultancy services for business development to facilitate SMEs in innovative value chain creation (O4.1);

 Local Labs to share knowledge and support new business alliances (O5.1) and international business events to facilitate MSMEs market access and the link with research (O5.2).
 150 MSMEs (production, processing, supply, trade etc.) are involved and at least 24 organic MSMEs are directly supported.
 Project final beneficiaries are agro-food MSMEs at large and consumers that benefit at all levels from a trustful organic sector.